pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingCentral.md

    A separate MySql container is deployed manually to provide a backing store for PingCentral.
 In a production environment, you would likely use a managed database service.

+!!! warning "H2 Internal Database"
+    If you are not using an external database, and are on a version <= 1.10, you will need to be aware of possible issues with the move to the H2v2 database internally.
+See the [PingCentral documentation](https://docs.pingidentity.com/r/en-us/pingcentral-112/pingcentral_upgrading_pc) for more details.
+It should be noted that the internal H2 database is not supported for production environments.

 ### The Ping-provided baseline Profile is used as a starting point for PingCentral

    The default baseline profile is used for this guide.
 In a production environment, you would likely use a custom repository and profile.